Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely surveyed, or a piece that is being separated, will need a study to situate the brand-new edges and also lot lines in Minnesota, which should be permanently noted so they will never end up being lost.
+Land that has never ever been precisely surveyed, or a piece that is being separated, will certainly need a study to find the brand-new corners as well as lot lines in Minnesota, which need to be completely noted so they will never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.